 Hire a guide to explore Val Thorens high alpine off-piste terrain because there is also high avalanche and crevasse risk even though the slopes are so easily accessible by lifts and a short traverse beyond the trails.
 The lower elevation ski areas are more mellow within “ValT” at Les Menuires (1850m) and Saint Martin de Belleville (1450m).
 You can’t miss Les Menuires, you will see the big utilitarian 70’s style bunker hotels, but the skiing here is well groomed trails on both flanks of the valley.
 From here and the prettier French ski village of Saint Martin de Belleville, you are just a lift up and over to Méribel, and then Courchevel in the next valley, and you’ll find more charming on mountain chalets for lunch like Chalet Pepe Nicholas along the way.

 For family fun besides skiing, Val Thorens offers snow biking, snowmobiling, tobogganing, zip-lining, and Segway on snow.
 What Val Thorens may lack is classic French Alps cozy charm, its more modern (1970s vintage).
 For that ambiance, stay in nearby Méribel or Courchevel.
 What Val Thorens does offer: tons of terrain, high capacity lifts, a big ski school, stellar views and limitless off piste, plus lots of lodging ranging from affordable condos to several five star hotels.
-See our ski hotel reviews of Val Thorens, where to stay on mountain with your family at Altapura, or Hotel Pashmina where you can sleep in an igloo.
+Where to stay on mountain with your family?
+At Altapura with the kids, or Hotel Pashmina for adults – where you can sleep in an igloo.
 Val Thorens makes our Top French Family Ski Resort.

 Val Thorens Ski Stats:

 Summit Elevation 10,500’ – the highest skiing in the Alps

 Skiing from 1450 to 3230 meters